Skip to content

 #Batch Extraction and Command-Line Use

 MKVToolNix handles multiple subtitle languages from a single file in one pass.
 Check all the subtitle tracks you want, leave video and audio unchecked, and click Start multiplexing.
 Each language saves as a separate file named with its track language code.
-You don’t need to run the tool multiple times — everything comes out in a single operation, which makes it especially useful when a file has English, Japanese, and French tracks bundled together.
+You don’t need to run the tool multiple times, so a file with English, Japanese, and French tracks produces 3 output files from a single operation.

-For batch processing multiple MKV files, MKVToolNix’s command-line companion mkvextract accepts a list of files and track IDs.
-This is useful when you have a full season of shows and need to pull all subtitle tracks without opening the GUI for each episode.
+For batch processing multiple MKV files, MKVToolNix ships a command-line companion called mkvextract.
+It accepts a list of files and track IDs, which is useful when you have a full season of shows and need to pull all subtitle tracks without opening the GUI for each episode.
+We scripted a loop across 24 episodes of a series and finished in under 4 minutes on a modern laptop.

 For source discs, see our guides on how to convert M2TS to MKV or how to convert ISO to MKV if you need to create the MKV files before extracting subtitles.